systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Employer Register

-The **'Employer Register'** lists all the employers in a scheme.
-From this window specific actions can be carried out regarding a selected employer from the list.
+The **'Employer Register'** lists all the establishments in the NASSIT scheme and categorized according to the sector of the economy they fall under.
+From this window specific actions can be carried out regarding a selected establishment from the list.
 See screenshot below:

 <img  alt="Sponsor Register" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image3.jpg">